mahdi312/event-managment/README.md

 *   **Self-Registration:** Automatically registers the microservice instance with the Eureka Server upon startup, providing its network address and metadata.
 *   **Service Discovery:** Queries the Eureka Server to locate other microservice instances by their logical name, enabling dynamic and resilient inter-service communication.

+## Micrometer: What it Does
+Micrometer is the instrumentation layer for our application metrics.
+Its primary responsibilities are:

+*   **Metric Collection:** Provides a standardized API for collecting various types of application metrics (counters, gauges, timers, histograms) from within each microservice.
+*   **Vendor-Neutrality:** It allows us to instrument our code once, and then export these metrics to different monitoring systems (like Prometheus) without changing the application code.

+## Spring Boot Actuator: What it Does
+Spring Boot Actuator adds production-ready operational capabilities to each microservice.
+Its primary responsibilities are:

+*   **Monitoring Endpoints:** Exposes HTTP endpoints (e.g., /health, /info, /metrics, /env) that provide insights into the application's state, health, environment, and performance metrics.
+*   Management Features:** Enables features for managing the application at runtime, such as logging level changes and bean inspection, crucial for diagnostics and operational control.

+## Zipkin: What it Does
+Zipkin is a distributed tracing system integrated across all microservices.
+Its primary responsibilities are:

+*   **Request Tracing:** Collects and visualizes end-to-end traces of requests as they flow through multiple microservices, showing latency at each step.
+*   **Performance Analysis & Debugging:** Helps identify performance bottlenecks, understand inter-service dependencies, and debug issues in a complex distributed environment by providing a clear timeline of operations.